isomerpages/pa-bukitcanberra/_volunteer-programmes/Going Green Together/Beach Cleaning & Environment Group.md

 		<td>
 			<b>Programme Description:</b><br>
 			You can play a part in keeping our park or beach clean and safe for everyone through clean-ups.<br>
-<br>We are looking for volunteers to conduct briefing and guide residents on Dos and Don'ts.
+<br>We are looking for volunteers to conduct briefings and to guide residents on Dos and Don'ts.
 		</td>
 	</tr>
 </table>